tokenanalyst/slate/source/includes/_bitcoinfundamentalsv2.md

 ```

 This endpoint returns the proportion of the current bitcoin supply held in unspent transaction outputs stratified by their age.
 For instance outputs in the category `12-18m` are unspent outputs (UTXOs) from transactions that occurred `12-18m` ago.
 Time is measured relative to blocktime assuming 6 blocks are generated per hour.
 This means that the proportion of UTXOs in the `<1d` category were generated less than or equal to `144 blocks ago (6 blocks * 24 hours)`.

+The age in block height is used over the block timestamp because the block timestamp serves as a source of variation when calculating the blockhash and is only accurate to within an hour or two.
+By using timestamps some UTXOs could be considered older than a previously generated UTXO.
+By using block-age from current the blockheight, the age of utxos is strictly ordinal as blockheight is strictly sequential.

 ### HTTP Request